varunmalladi/quartz/content/ntpy/pullback and pushforward of ES.md

+---
+title: "pullback and pushforward of ES"
+---

 # Pullback

 Given a short exact sequence $$0\to A\to B\to C\to 0$$ and a map $g:C_1\to C$, we may construct the pullback along this map such that the following diagram commutes: